Skip to main content

 • What evidence do we have to indicate that steam has energy?
 (Steam inflated and burst the balloon.
 Steam caused the popcorn kernel to pop.)

 2. Ask the students to consider some ways that steam energy might be harnessed and utilized.
-Use the information in the Engineering Expert Witness Blog to discover how steam energy is used in power plants.
+Use the information in the What is a Steam Power Plant? webpage to discover how steam energy is used in power plants.

 3. Review and summarize the following key concepts: